Federal budget legislation enacted in late December did a lot more than fund the government for another year.

 So, if you are eligible for this deduction, you can take advantage of it regardless of whether you opt to itemize your deductions or take the flat standard deduction on your next tax return.
 (That’s good news, as taking the standard deduction has become more common since it was increased by the federal tax reform law of 2017.)

-4. Exclusion for income from canceled mortgage debt
+4. Exclusion for canceled mortgage debt

 If you borrow money from a commercial lender that ends up canceling or forgiving your debt, the amount of the canceled debt could count as income for tax purposes.